pinnacle-framework/Pinnacle/docs/content/fundamentals/datalayer_overview.md

 ### `db.predict`

-Infer predictions from models hosted by `pinnacledb`.
+Infer predictions from models hosted by `pinnacle`.
 Read more about this and about models [here](../walkthrough/apply_models.md).